janusa/leetcode/README.md

 # LeetCode

 ## General Info
 This repository contains my solutions to various LeetCode problems that I solve just for fun.
-I'm relatively new to Python, so you might come across alternative solutions or better approaches to solve these problems.
-Feel free to use the code provided here as a reference or starting point for your own problem-solving journey on LeetCode.
+Disclaimer: I'm relatively new to Python, so please bear with me 😊

 ## Problems solved so far
 | Problem | Description | Difficulty | Note |